Mariners lose 2-1 to Houston Astros on walkoff homer in the 10th inning

 Hitting home runs hasn’t been a problem for the Mariners, who rank second in the majors with 146 dingers.
 Outscoring the opposition has been more difficult after a quick start to the season.

 Nola’s homer into the Crawford Boxes in left field traveled an estimated 355 feet with a launch angle of 35 degrees.
 The ball was hit at 94 mph.
-The right-handed hitting Nola has been with the big club less than a month and half, debuting June 16 at Oakland.
+The right-handed hitting Nola has been with the big club less than a week and a half, debuting June 16 at Oakland.

 Right-hander Matt Carasiti was the so-called opener for the second time before giving way to Milone in the second.
 Carasiti gave up singles to Bregman and Michael Brantley among the five batters he faced in a scoreless inning.